 Purpose of this Statement

-This statement outlines Riverside’s commitment to social value, and explains our approach to how we will deliver, measure and report on this work.
+This statement outlines Riverside’s commitment to social value, and explains how we will deliver, measure and report on this work.

 What do we mean by Social Value?

 Projects or services that deliver an improvement to the economic, social and environmental wellbeing of an area.